NCS: Ross Chastain wins from the pole in Ally 400 at Nashville Superspeedway

 With weather potentially threatening the event NASCAR would make the decision to move up the Ally 400 early in the evening to ensure the race would get in on time.

-Ross Chastain who would start from the pole over Tyler Reddick would lead all the laps in a back-and-forth battle as Reddick would attempt to get to the bumper of Chastin on several occasions but unable to make the pass.
+Ross Chastain who would start from the pole over Tyler Reddick would lead all the laps in a back-and-forth battle as Reddick attempted to get to the bumper of Chastin on several occasions but was unable to make the pass.

 As the battle for the lead continued to rage on Kyle Busch would pull his No. 8 machine to pit road with a tire down on his car barely 20 laps into the event for the team to change tires putting Busch a lap down during the unscheduled pit stops.
 Following the stop the team would verify the rear tire taken off the car had gone nearly flat.